fabianwilflingsederxxxl/techstack-tutorial/06-ssr-helmet/Readme.md

 });
 ```

 Here is our controller.
-It would typically make business logic and database calls, but in our case we just hard-code some results.
+It would typically make business logic and database calls but in our case we just hard-code some results.
 Those results are passed back to the `routing` module to be used to initialize our application state.

 **Edit** `src/server/index.js` like so: